ernieayala/ernies-modern-layout/README.md

      style="max-width: 100%;" />

 ## Contact
-Make issues on Github or message me on Discord: Teafortwo#4453 and/or Ernie
+Make issues on Github or message me on Discord: Ernie#4453 and/or Ernie on the Foundry channel.